sentclose/sentc-docs/docs/guide/e2ee/user.md

 });
 ```

-Alternatively, you can obtain the actual user object by calling the getActualUser() function.
+Alternatively, you can get the actual user object by calling the getActualUser() function.
 This function will not check the JWT.

 ```ts
 import Sentc from "@sentclose/sentc";